JarryChou/qcrypto-ldpc/errorcorrection/ldpc_examples/my_project_with_aff3ct/examples/bootstrap/README.md

 # How to compile this example

+Note: this readme was copied wholesale from the original repository.
+It may be of use, but may also be limited in its use.
+Refer to README_AFF3CT.md.

 Make sure to have done the instructions from the `README.md` file at the root of this repository before doing this.

 Copy the cmake configuration files from the AFF3CT build